Popular related searches

 Functions that Fit the Device

-The functions you offer need to follow patterns that deliver the experience on every device in a consistent way:
+The functions you offer need to follow patterns that deliver the experience on every device consistently:

 • Keep the user in the picture.
-It may take time for data to process but you need to let the user know when you’ve received their data and how long they will wait, and you need to do that immediately.
+It may take time for data to process, but you need to let the user know when you’ve received their data and how long they will wait, and you must do that immediately.

 • Pay attention to the detail.
-Apps need to deliver seamless experiences where users can carry out tasks efficiently.
+Apps have to deliver seamless experiences where users can carry out tasks efficiently.
 They also need to look and feel good to use.

 • Watch the interface.
 Users are all thumbs, literally, on smartphones.
 Can your tasks be easily completed with someone’s thumbs?
 No?
 Then rethink them.

 • Keep things intuitive.
-This is back to the thumbs issue, really – keep buttons, tabs, boxes, etc. to a minimum and keep content easy to access and navigate.
+This is back to the thumbs issue – keep buttons, tabs, boxes, etc., to a minimum and keep content easy to access and navigate.

 • Keep controls consistent and at the bottom.
 This lets the user focus on the content and manipulate it as they need to.